-BrioGeo MegaStrength+ Protein + Moisture Strengthening Treatment
+BrioGeo MegaStrength + Protein + Moisture Strengthening Treatment

-A vegan and cruelty-free leave-in conditioner that contains 33 ingredients.
+A leave-in conditioner with 33 ingredients.

 Overview